 Consular Travel Advice

-High risk of violent crime (armed robbery, home invasion, and carjacking) and petty crime exists throughout the country, especially in Maputo and other cities.
+High risk of violent crime (armed robbery, home robbery, sexual assault, and carjacking) and high risk of petty crime exist throughout the country, especially in Maputo and other cities.

-Kidnappings by criminal groups occur throughout the country, especially in Maputo (including Matola), Beira, Sofala Province, and other cities.
+Kidnappings by criminal groups occur throughout the country, especially in Maputo (including Matola), Beira, and other cities.
 Targets may include foreigners (especially Westerners).

-Scams involving the use of distraction techniques to commit robbery (including ploys to detain drivers) have been reported.
+Scams involving the use of distraction techniques to commit robbery (including ploys to detain drivers) and corrupt officials have been reported.

-Armed conflict occurs in the town of Mocimboa da Praia, Cabo Delgado Province.
+Armed conflict may occur in Palma, Mocimboa da Praia, Muidumbe, Macomia, and Quissanga districts in Cabo Delgado Province.

 The rainy season is from November through April, coinciding with the cyclone season.
 Floods, mudslides, and landslides may occur, especially in coastal areas, around river basins (particularly the Zambezi River), and in central and southern provinces.